An "adaptive" approach to control explosive aphid populations: Aphid Population Dynamics

 $f(t)$ is modeled as a trigonometric function to mimic the environment/resources fluctuating, such that the total carrying capacity fluctuates between $k_{max}$ and $k_{min}$ values (as $f(t)$ fluctuates between $0$ and $1$).

-\begin{remark} We see via Fig. \ref{fig:klm_x0_80} that the VNLM can predict multiple peaks in a single season, one early on around day 20, and one later at around day 75 - however running the simulation a little longer yields an ``exploding" solution around day 85, as seen via Fig. \ref{fig:klm_x0_85}. \end{remark}

-Thus, the simulation results, as seen via Fig. \ref{fig:klm_x0_85}, motivate us to rigorously investigate both analytically and numerically the blow-up dynamic present in the VNLM \eqref{eq:1}-\eqref{eq:2}.
+\begin{remark} We see via Fig. \ref{fig:klm_x0_80} that the VCM can predict multiple peaks in a single season, one early on around day 20, and one later at around day 75 - however, running the simulation a little longer yields an ``exploding" solution around day 85, as seen via Fig. \ref{fig:klm_x0_85}. \end{remark} Thus, the simulation results, as seen via Fig. \ref{fig:klm_x0_85}, motivate us to rigorously investigate both analytically and numerically the blow-up dynamic present in the VCM \eqref{eq:1}.

-\begin{remark} Heuristically, the blow-up in the VNLM \eqref{eq:1}-\eqref{eq:2} happens when the cumulative density $h$ exceeds r, and the sign of $(r-h)$ is negative.
-Thus, the standard logistic equation (or even logistic equation with variable carrying capacity $k$) typically described via $x - \frac{x^{2}}{k}$, flips the sign to have a term like $\frac{x^{2}}{k} - x$, which can blow-up for sufficiently chosen initial conditions.
-Similar blow-up results due to sign-changing non-linearity can be seen in works \cite{Q16, T22a}. \end{remark}
+\begin{remark} Heuristically, the blow-up in the VCM \eqref{eq:1} happens when the cumulative density $h$ exceeds r, and the sign of $(r-h)$ is negative.
+Thus, the standard logistic equation (or even logistic equation with variable carrying capacity $k$) is typically described via $x - \frac{x^{2}}{k}$, flips the sign to have a term like $\frac{x^{2}}{k} - x$, which can blow-up for sufficiently chosen initial conditions.
+Similar blow-up results due to sign-changing non-linearity can be seen in works \cite{S47, T22a}. \end{remark}

-\subsubsection{Some Standard and Auxiliary Results}
+\subsubsection{Some standard and auxiliary results}